Philippine Trench: Depth

 The trench reaches one of the greatest depths in the ocean.
 Its deepest point is known as Emden Deep and reaches 10,540 meters (34,580 ft or 5,760 fathoms).

+Shipwrecks

+Because the Battle off Samar occurred over the trench, the trench is home to some of the deepest known shipwrecks in the world, including the two deepest: the USS Samuel B. Roberts at 6890 m, and the USS Johnston at 6460 m.

 Sedimentation

 Sedimentation of the Philippine trench contains slightly metamorphosed, calc-alkalic, basic, ultrabasic rock and sand grains.
 The southern area of the trench contains homogeneous blue clay silt and is poor in lime.
 Sand grains that were also found contained fresh basaltic andesite.
 The sediments found in the trenches are hypothesized to have been deposited by turbidity currents.
 A turbidity current is an underwater current that moves rapidly and carries sediment.